 It’s also important to note that permanent swimming pool enclosures must have a solid foundation.
 So part of the expense to consider is making sure the foundation is designed for the area’s soil conditions and landscapes.
 It’s important that the ground be able to accept the load transfer (weight) of the pool enclosure.
 This is an additional expense not included in the structure itself.

 If you are just now building a swimming pool and want to enclose it don’t complete the deck area until you talk to us!

 One of the things you may not have considered is the labor involved in installation services.
 Pool enclosures are installed by specialty contractors who know how to handle polycarbonate, glass, and large aluminum tubes.
 They also know about installing sliding glass doors, windows, and other accessories.

 You should plan on at least 10-15 working days to fully install a custom pool enclosure.
 The larger the swimming pool enclosure, the more time construction will take.

 Adding it up

 While a prefabricated pool enclosure will start at $15 per square foot.
 Custom swimming pool enclosures generally cost $65-$95 per square foot and up.

 Some enclosures are also made to only cover the pool itself, only rising 1’ or 2’ above the surface.
 These are built on tracks for retractability, which come with their own issues.
 Low enclosures are the least expensive standard enclosure types, costing $20-$35 per square foot – but you won’t have any room to walk or entertain.

 Screened in pool enclosures, with just screens, instead of glass or poly, range from $5 to $15 per square foot.
-Screen enclosures do not provide protection from weather, only debris and insects.
+Screen enclosures do not provide protection from the weather, only debris, and insects.
 This makes them good for Southern climates only.
 They are unsuitable if you want a year-round enclosure and certainly not recommended for Northern climates.